Caffeine is a stimulant—and it’s the most widely used stimulant in the world.

 But while energy drinks are a large part of the beverage industry, the American Academy of Pediatrics has a strong position against them, stating these drinks have “no place in the diets of children and adolescents.”

 Why?
-Because like the University of Colorado at Boulder study suggests, long-term caffeine intake starting at a young age can influence the likelihood of a person’s substance use in adulthood.
+Because like a 2019 study from the University of Colorado at Boulder suggests, long-term caffeine intake starting at a young age can influence the likelihood of a person’s substance use in adulthood.

 In Part 4 of our series on caffeine, we’ll examine alternatives to drinking coffee or energy drinks.
 Curious how caffeine affects the body and brain?
 Take a look at Part 2.
 In Part 1, we examined the caffeine content in various drinks.